 How data helped transform agricultural value chains in Northern Ghana

-Using a data-led approach, this program improved the incomes and resilience of poor farmers and small-scale rural entrepreneurs in Northern Ghana by improving the way that markets work, with a particular focus on agricultural value chains.
+Using a data-led approach, the MADE program improved the incomes and resilience of poor farmers and small-scale rural entrepreneurs in Northern Ghana.
+This was done by improving the way that markets work, with a particular focus on agricultural value chains.

 The MADE approach to development

-From 2014 through 2020, under DAI’s framework contract with the Foreign, Commonwealth & Development Office (FCDO), Nathan Associates, UK implemented the Market Development Programme (MADE) for Northern Ghana.
-The aim of this project was to improve the incomes and resilience of poor farmers and small-scale rural entrepreneurs in Northern Savannah, with a particular focus on agricultural value chains (the full range of activities that bring a crop to the consumer).
-Instead of working directly with farmers, MADE decided to have a greater impact by working with agribusiness to create better business models.
+The aim of this project, which lasted from 2014 through 2020, was to improve the incomes and resilience of poor farmers and small-scale rural entrepreneurs.
+The project had a particular focus on agricultural value chains (the full range of activities that bring a crop to the consumer).
+Instead of working directly with farmers, MADE worked with agribusiness to create better business models.
+They found that this could create a wider-ranging impact.
 By using data to inform the development of the models, they were able to build better, more sustainable relationships with smallholder farmers.
 MADE used a graduation model to help broker relationships between various Ghanaian organizations to improve the value chain.

 Impressive value chain results

 Moreover, the project’s anecdotal stories are compelling.
 For example, Antika Company, a MADE partner since 2014, is now able to provide inputs and services indirectly to over 15,000 farmers.
 The company saw massive yield improvements: 142% for maize, 124% for rice, and 112% for soybeans.
-Aggregation more than doubled in a few years, going from 850MT in 2015 to 1,990MT in 2018 .
+Aggregation more than doubled in a few years, going from 850MT in 2015 to 1,990MT in 2018.
 Antika was also able to form essential relationships with key market players.
-SCOPEinsight’s assessments shed additional light on Antika’s success.
-According to our data, Antika, by project end, had significant improvement in internal business performance and outranked other regional agribusinesses we have in our database.

 A successful legacy left behind

-Throughout the life of the project, data assisted MADE to improve the business practices of 114 firms in Northern Ghana.
+Throughout the project, MADE used data to improve the business practices of 114 firms in Northern Ghana.
 Through these agribusinesses, the project drastically improved the lives of nearly 140,000 farmers with access to inputs and services.
-Nearly 95,000 farmers have earned higher incomes since project inception and nearly 110,000 farmers and rural enterprises having higher turnover rates .
-Smallholder farmers have had increases in productivity that has, in turn, translated into stronger agribusinesses.
-These smallholder farmers are now able to repay the loans they received, and this example has only increased the general interest in these loans.
+Nearly 95,000 farmers have earned higher incomes since project inception, and nearly 110,000 farmers and rural enterprises have higher turnover rates.
+Smallholder farmers have had increases in productivity that have, in turn, translated into stronger agribusinesses.
+These smallholder farmers are now able to repay the loans they received.
+This example has only increased the general interest in these loans.

-The MADE Legacy is one of success in proving that data can support private sector approaches and that this approach is transformative and thrusts Northern Ghana’s modernization forward.
+The MADE Legacy is one of success in proving that data can support private sector approaches.
+MADE’s results show that this approach is transformative and can thrust Northern Ghana’s modernization forward.
 The partnerships MADE facilitated will live on, and the businesses they helped will enjoy the gains for years to come.